Sipondo/ulix-docsflow/pages/upl/upl_users_objects.md

 ```
 This script will achieve the exact same thing.
 When we don't define the object we want to access, the script will automatically take the user of the line and use their attributes instead.

-Let's say now that we want to make a different object walk to that tile 5 to the east of the player to take their spot for a battle.
-As seen in the mapping tutorial, entities all have an entity_uid that we can use to access them as an object!
+Let's say that we want to make a different object walk to that tile 5 to the east of the player to take their spot for a battle.
 ```ruby
 e_uid: Move(player.x + 5, player.y)
 ```